 If you have any requests concerning your personal information or any queries with regard to our practices, please contact our Mairi Graham at Freedom from Fistula, The Steading, Kinfauns, Perth, PH2 7JU or at email@example.com or call us on +44 (0)1738 633 264.

 This privacy notice aims to give you information on how Freedom from Fistula, and its supporting charity the Gloag Foundation, collects and processes your personal data, including any data you may provide to us from time to time.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 4.6 Your data rights & right of erasure

 4.7 Legitimate business use

-Both Freedom from Fistula and the Gloag Foundation have our registered offices at Robertson House, 1 Whitefriars Crescent, Perth, PH2 0PA (“we”, “our” and “us”).
+Both Freedom from Fistula and the Gloag Foundation have our registered offices at The Steading, Kinfauns, Perth, PH2 7JU (“we”, “our” and “us”).
 We are data controller of any personal data that you provide us.